-Steep rinds cut from ten or twelve lemons in one bottle brandy for three days with a grated nutmeg; shake frequently.
-Dissolve two pounds loaf sugar in one and one-half bottles water, add two bottles rum, one pint lime juice and the above lemon brandy.
+Steep rinds cut from lemons in brandy for three days with a grated nutmeg; shake frequently.
+Dissolve sugar in one and one-half bottles water, add rum, lime juice and the above lemon brandy.
 Bring one bottle of fresh milk to a boil, and that instant pour it into the other ingredients, stirring constantly.
 Let stand twenty-four hours and strain through double flannel; cork well.
 Will keep any time.

-CLARET CUP.
+CLARET CUP

-For about fifty people put six bottles of claret, six of soda water, four lemons and six wine glasses of curacao.
-A large lump of ice.
+6 bottles claret.6 bottles soda water.

+6 wine glasses curaçao.
+Sugar to taste.

 Peel lemons quite thin, throw the rind in bowl and then squeeze in the lemons; put a lump of ice in bowl first.
 Then pour claret on top of it, putting claret and soda in last.
 Sugar to taste.
+For about fifty people.